Configuring Yoda

 To configure a (new) Yoda instance we have to edit the instance configuration in the Yoda instance variables directory (group_vars).

-In case of a new Yoda instance we can copy a configuration of a full development (environments/development/full/
+In case of a new Yoda instance we can copy a configuration of a full development (environments/development/full/) instance as base.

 The configuration is split in several parts.
 Below an overview of these parts and the configuration options available.